Titan BMC User Guide

 Introduction

-Titan BMC is a web-based management tool for Milk-V Cluster nodes.
+Titan BMC is a web-based management tool for Milk-V Titan.
 It provides the following key features:

 - Node Monitoring: View node status and resource usage